-Must I pay an H-1B worker the salary listed in the petition even if that person cannot now work?

-An H-1B worker on a voluntary unpaid leave of absence maintains their H-1B status.
+Must I pay an H-1B alien the salary listed in the petition even if that person cannot now work?
+Again, you could presumably put such a person on an unpaid leave of absence until they are able to work again.
 Additionally, in the past DHS has instructed officers to use discretion in adjudicating cases involving failures to maintain lawful status where such failure was related to a hurricane.
-Employers should discuss with immigration counsel any reduction of pay, reduction of hours or a change in worksite location for an H-1B worker because an amended H-1B may be required.